inductiva/inductiva/inductiva/fluids/wind_tunnel/README.md

 # Wind Tunnel Scenario

 This scenario models the aerodynamics of an object inside a virtual wind tunnel for a given airflow velocity.
-This scenario models air as an incompressible fluid and thus for the maximum speed available is 100 m/s.
+To model the air as an incompressible fluid and simplify the equations of motion under study, we restrict ourselves here to maximum speeds available is 100 m/s.
+Above this, the model is innacurate since it does not account for the compressibility of the air at those speeds.
 Air is injected through one side of the wind tunnel and exits through an outlet on the opposite side.
 The air flow within the tunnel is modified according to the structure of the object.
 The system is modelled with the steady-state equations for incompressible flow and the $k-\epsilon$ turbulence models.
 The simulation is currently performed with the OpenFOAM simulator.

 ### Example: